Home » SEO » How Hidden Content Impacts SEO

 Let’s simplify things: if we’re looking to understand whether expandable and other hidden content is bad for search, it’s best to go directly to the main source – Google.
 And when it comes to Google, what better source than Matt Cutts?

-If you aren’t already familiar with the name, Cutts is the head of the Google Webspam team.
-Essentially, he’s in charge of the team tasked with deciding what factors influence – either positively or negatively – Google search results.
+If you aren’t already familiar with the name, Cutts was the head of the Google Webspam team for about 10 years.
+Essentially, he was in charge of the team tasked with deciding what factors influence – either positively or negatively – Google search results.

 When first asked about hidden content in 2011, here is what Cutts had to say: